vporton/carbon-flow/README.md

 TODO: More tests.

-There are two brdiges built on different principles. `ERC20OverERC1155.sol` has a bug but `ERC20LockedERC1155.sol` doesn't (so I recommend to use it).
+There are two bridges built on different principles. `ERC20OverERC1155.sol` has a bug but `ERC20LockedERC1155.sol` doesn't (so I recommend to use it).

 `ERC20LockedERC1155.sol`